 If states are to reap a high, positive return on pre-K investments, policymakers must ensure a high level of program quality.
 The National Institute for Early Education Research defines "high quality" programs according to 10 policy standards.
 In Table 7, the first standard refers to whether the state has comprehensive early learning standards in the areas of physical well-being and motor development, social/emotional development, learning approaches, language development, and cognition.
 Four standards are related to teacher quality, including requirements that pre-K teachers possess a bachelor's degree, a pre-K education specialization, and at least 15 hours of annual in-service training.
 Moreover, teacher assistants should possess at least a Child Development Associate (CDA) credential.
 Two standards indicate that class size should not exceed 20 students, and there should be at least 1 staff member for every 10 children.
 Another two standards pertain to student and parent services, including the provision of vision, hearing, and health screenings; parent support or involvement programs; and a meal program.
 States meet the last standard if site visits are required to evaluate program implementation.
-As indicated earlier, Indiana currently does not have a state pre-K program.

-MHEC State Indiana Number of States Meeting Standards

-Comprehensive early learning standards 51

-Teacher has B.A.
-30

-Specialized training in Pre-K 44

-Assistant teacher has CDA or equivalent 15

-At least 15 hours/year in-service 42

-Maximum class size <20 44

-Staff-child ratio 1:10 or better 45

-Vision, hearing, health, and one support service 37

-At least one meal 24

-Site visits 32

-Quality Standards Checklist Sum 2012 0 (4 states meet all standards)
+Table 7 indicates that Kansas currently meets 70 percent of the quality standards for state-funded pre-K education.

+MHEC State Kansas At-Risk 4- Year Olds Kansas Pilot Pre-K Number of States Meeting Standards Comprehensive early learning standards $\checkmark$ $\checkmark$ 51 Teacher has B.A. $\checkmark$ $\checkmark$ 30 Specialized training in Pre-K 44 Assistant teacher has CDA or equivalent $\checkmark$ $\checkmark$ 15 At least 15 hours/year in-service $\checkmark$ $\checkmark$ 42 Maximum class size <20 $\checkmark$ $\checkmark$ 44 Staff-child ratio 1:10 or better $\checkmark$ $\checkmark$ 45 Vision, hearing, health, and one support service $\checkmark$ $\checkmark$ 37 At least one meal 24 Site visits 32 Quality Standards Checklist Sum 2012 7 7 (4 states meet all standards)